 The colours are strong, attractive and are very well suited to a modern, contemporary area.
 On top of this they are very reasonably priced no matter where you get them from - overall a great choice for many.
 But as is the case with many things, after having your new patio laid, new kitchen installed or new carpets put down, whatever it may be, the initial WOW! factor doesn't stick around forever and you want to make sure that the product you have purchased is going to last.
 So it's important to be aware of what can happen to these slabs down the line.

-The reason why Black Limestone suffers so badly is because it is purchased to be the darkest of dark colours.
+The reason why Black Limestone suffers so badly is that it is purchased to be the darkest of dark colours.
 As soon as it begins to fade, you've lost the dark effect, which was the entire reason you made that choice.
-No ideal!
+Not ideal!

 However, there are two major types of imported Black Limestone that are simply of different quality.

 This is the Black Limestone that is slightly better quality.
 It comes from the Kota region of India, hence it's name.
 This Limestone is a harder material.
 It doesn't flake and has an almost metallic feel to it.
 It's an unusual stone and not at all what you'd expect from a limestone, which many people expect to be a softer stone.